jamestrimble/mcsplit-induced-subgraph-isomorphism/README.md

+**This archived repository contains old code in which I tried out lots of ideas.
+The programs are likely to have bugs.
+For more reliable, more recent programs, see https://github.com/jamestrimble/mcsplit-si***

 # Using McSplit to solve induced subgraph isomorphism

 This is a slightly modified version of the sequential C++ program used in our IJCAI 2017 paper.